Invasion of the Pod People

 Jon Ronson is a documentary maker, journalist and comic storyteller beloved by many.
 His books have explored psychopathy, psychological warfare, internet shame culture and more.
 As a reporter, he meets his subjects with empathy and softly spoken humour – often revealing the deep, surprising motivations and desires at the heart of apparently absurd situations.

 In his seven-part 2017 podcast, The Butterfly Effect, Ronson explores an unlikely collection of stories, loosely connected – each emanating from a young German man’s lucrative idea for a free online porn site.
 Pornhub (and its ilk) would go on to transform the entire industry, upending its economics.
-The series follows the sweet and strange and human consequences of this single idea.
+The series follows the sweet, strange and human consequences of this single idea.

 Ronson says he was drawn to the story by an apparent hypocrisy of modern society – porn, by now, is a commonplace and mundane indulgence for many, yet its protagonists are routinely met with moralistic, judgemental dismissal.
 This April at St Kilda Town Hall, join Jon Ronson as he delivers a sad, funny and affecting audio-visual performance about The Butterfly Effect.